charbugs/donkey-lisp/README.md

 __Integers__

+The integer is the only number type in the language.
 There are no floating point numbers.

 ```clojure
 (print -42)